Creating Inclusive Spaces: Safe Space, Brave Space, Allies and Advocates

 - Where equitable access, dignity and safety for all individuals and groups is normative.

-Providing visible signs of inclusion are an important aspect of inclusion.
+Providing visible signs of inclusion are important indicators of equitable access and respectful provision of programs & services.
 This may be particularly important to individuals with group identities that have been historically excluded, underrepresented, underserved or who have experienced inequitable access to privileges or benefits available to others.
 This may be particularly important for LGBTQA+ individuals as sexual orientation and gender identity / expression are not always included in definitions of diversity or multiculturalism.

 Click here to download the Inclusive Spaces Foldable handout.